 What are samosa?

-Other variations of samosa that original from South India, the potato is not mashed.
-There are also variations of filling additions like sweet raisins.
+Other variations of samosa that originate from South India, the potato is not mashed.

 A samosa cut open showing sweet potato and pea filling inside

-Making samosa are easier than you would think and become easier with practice.
+Making traditional samosas is easier than you might think and becomes simpler with practice.
 Achieving the triangle shape is the hardest part.
-They don’t have to be perfect, but they do need to be well sealed so the filling does not spill out when frying.
+They don’t have to be perfect, but they do need to be well-sealed (using a little water) so the filling doesn’t spill out during frying.

 Samosa dough cut into 4 pieces

-The ball is divided into 4 equal parts, these are rolled into rounds.
-They are then cut in half.
+Each ball is rolled out, then cut in half.

 2 halves of dough for samosa